Coconut Red Lentil Dahl

 Notes and Tips

-- you can stir in a couple handfuls of fresh spinach at the end for added nutrition
+- Add Greens: You can stir in a couple handfuls of fresh spinach at the end for added nutrition.

-- if you want to add additional veggies, I’d recommend adding diced carrots at the same time as the onions
+- More Veggies: If you want to add additional veggies, I’d recommend adding diced carrots, cauliflower or bell peppers at the same time as the onions

-- omit or reduce the red pepper flakes if you’re sensitive to spice, or feel free to add a little more if you really want some kick!
+- Heat: Omit or reduce the red pepper flakes if you’re sensitive to spice, or feel free to add a little more if you really want some kick!
+One diced jalapeno (deseeded) or cayenne pepper work as an alternative to red chili flakes.

-- the flavours only improve the next day so this is a great dish to make in advance!
+- Meal Prep: The flavours only improve the next day so this is a great dish to make in advance!

 - Fridge: Let it cool then store in a sealed container in the fridge for up to 5 days.
 The flavours only improve with time!
 Reheat stovetop or in the microwave.